lammps/lammps/doc/src/fix_nve_dot.rst

 """"""""""""

-These pair styles can only be used if LAMMPS was built with the :ref:`USER-CGDNA <PKG-USER-CGDNA>` package and the MOLECULE and ASPHERE package.
+These pair styles can only be used if LAMMPS was built with the :ref:`CG-DNA <PKG-CG-DNA>` package and the MOLECULE and ASPHERE package.
 See the :doc:`Build package <Build_package>` doc page for more info.

 Related commands